 School jurisdictions, accredited private schools, ECS operators, superintendents, principals and teachers must work together to develop and implement policy to ensure that all teachers practise consistently in keeping with the Teaching Quality Standard.
 For more information, see the Teacher Growth, Supervision and Evaluation Policy on Alberta.ca.

 Use and Reporting of Results on Provincial Assessments Policy

 School authorities shall analyze, interpret and report provincial grades 6 and 9 assessment results and Grade 12 diploma examination results, and use these assessment results to complement locally designed and administered student assessment procedures that assess the quality and effectiveness of education provided to students and to improve student learning.
 For more information, see

-- Accountability in Alberta’s K to 12 education system
+- Assurance and accountability in Alberta’s K to 12 education system

 - General Information Bulletin: Provincial Achievement Testing Program Grades 6 and 9

 - General Information Bulletin: Diploma Examinations Program

 - Diploma examinations information bulletins

 For information regarding Grade 3 provincial assessments, visit the Student Learning Assessments web page.